ediarum/ediarum.WEB/APPCONF.md

 ### 3.5 Search index

 For each object type it is possible to define an search index.
+For objects from JSON files searches are not supported.

 Example, where to define an index: